-CCA: When we have created the CD set, we then provide you with a set, either hardcopy or PDF or both, as you wish.
+CCA: When we have created the final CD set, we then provide you with a set, as a PDF, which we email to you as links to the files.
+You are welcome to have your local print shop download & print hardcopy for you.